Dominical Costa Rica is one of those places that turned out to be exactly what I expected from it.

 Check out the artists stands: All along the road to the beach in Dominical artists set up stands to sell their artistic creations.
 This is the perfect spot if you want unique souvenirs for your family and friends back home.
 We like to just browse all the creativity.
 Just be warned, everything is so unique that it is hard to leave without buying something.

-Relax on the beach: The Dominical beach is nice and really long.
+Relax on the beach: Playa Dominical is a nice palm tree lined beach.
 It is the perfect place to spend the day relaxing, walking, and enjoying the waves.

 Take a yoga class: Dominical is known as a yoga paradise.
 There are so many yoga companies.
 I suggest asking at your hotel if they have any recommendations.
 Sometimes they can get you good discounts.